 Resolution, clarity, detail retrieval, and tonal accuracy

 High resolution is somewhat of a ‘holy grail’ for some listeners (including myself), as well as manufacturers.
 It is one of the most important properties to define the quality of the reproduction of individual tones, as well as the combined picture of the music.
 It is also one of the most misunderstood terms.
-More often than not, the term resolution is uses synonymously for detail retrieval, or in other words ‘clarity’.
+More often than not, the term resolution is uses synonymous for detail retrieval, or in other words ‘clarity’.
 But there’s a very important distinction between resolution and clarity.
 Resolution refers primarily to the definition of individual instruments; high resolution is ‘high definition’ so to speak.
 With greater resolution, instruments will be more clearly defined, which accordingly will affect both separation and detail retrieval.
 But these are indirect side effects so to speak, rather than the main goal.
 Resolution results from a combination between the tonal balance and treble extension, with a prominent role for the latter.
-Clarity on the other hand simply results from brightening the signature by boosting the treble, and is primarily the result of enhanced treble.
-The primary goal of clarity is usually to enhance detail retrieval; it’s more of a direct route.
+Clarity on the other hand simply results from brightening the signature by boosting the treble.
+The primary goal of clarity is usually to enhance detail retrieval; it’s more of a direct and easier route.
 So a monitor can offer a high amount of detail based on clarity, while still having low resolution.
 On the other hand, a monitor can have high resolution while still having a warmer or darker signature.

-As an example, try to picture (or google) the painting styles of Rembrandt and Picasso.
+As an example, try to envision the painting styles of Rembrandt and Picasso.
 Rembrandt was renowned for playing with light, and painted dark but highly detailed images.
 The details don’t shout at you, but upon closer inspection, you marvel at the portrayal of individual faces and objects.
 This can be considered an analogy for high resolution.
 Picasso on the other hand used simple lines and bright colors.
 The picture doesn’t change much whether you’re in the back of the room or up close.
 In this case you can say there is a lot of clarity, although it isn’t particularly highly resolved.

 The distinction is important, because boosting clarity is somewhat of a shortcut for detail retrieval.
 The music might sound detailed, it can come at the cost of tonal accuracy; the naturalness of the presentation.
 In addition, boosting the treble often results in cutting off lower harmonics (the lingering after effects of a note, such as when the chord of electric guitar is struck).
 So while it might appear more resolving, there is a loss of information.
 As we will see, a lot of the top performers when it comes to resolution have a midcentric signature, in order to maintain a natural tonality.
 The reason that manufacturers will often boost clarity rather than resolution, is because it is proven very difficult to improve treble extension.
 The common standard for iems is a sharp treble rolloff around 10 KHz, due to the inherent properties of the drivers.